seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 # 3 Test cases developed

-Text…

-// write down the name of the test methods and classes.
-Organize the based on the source code method // they test. identify which tests cover which partitions you have explained in the test strategy section //above

 # org.jfree.data.DataUtilities:
 #### static double calculateColumnTotal(Values2D data, int column)
 Returns the length of the range